-An Organisation in its simplest form, can be viewed as a collection of people who share a common belief and have got together to accomplish more of it together, than they could do individually.
-Thinking about an organisation as the sum of all these people and the energy they bring, both individually and more significantly when working effectively together, gives us access to better understanding and maximising that potential.
+Thinking about an organisation as the sum of all these people and the energy they bring, both individually and more significantly when working effectively together, gives us access to better understanding and maximising that Potential.
 How managers relate to, lead and manage the various energy sources in an organisation is often what makes the difference between creating a good business or creating a great business.

-As we view an organisation through this perspective we then see that an organisation is simply a vast reservoir of potential energy ‘Pot’.
-And remember that every person in the organisation is in themselves a reservoir of potential energy.
+As we view an organisation through this perspective, we then see that an organisation is simply a vast reservoir of potential energy.
+Remember that every person in the organisation is in themselves a reservoir of potential energy.
 Just as every cell in the human body is important and indeed vital to the overall health and vitality of the body, so every individual person is important to the health and vitality of the corporate body.

 In order for an organisation to optimise its potential energy, four separate but related forms of energy must be channelled – physical, emotional, mental and spiritual.
-Getting clear on the Why, so that everyone is inspired and sourcing themselves from this powerful place (thinking, acting and communicating from the Why) is the highest source of energy for an organisation.
+Getting clear on the Higher Purpose, so that everyone is inspired and sourcing themselves from this powerful place (thinking, acting and communicating from their Higher Purpose) is the highest source of energy for an organisation.

-Other sources of potential energy are the motivation, capability, capacity and well-being of the people and of course how they work together.
-All of these aspects release potential energy (Pot) – however this is still only potential energy and is not the performance that you actually want or get.
-The challenge as a leader is to firstly maximise the potential energy and then channel it so that it is most effectively released in service of the company’s Why.
+Other sources of potential energy are the motivation, capability, capacity and well-being of the people and how they work together.
+All of these aspects release potential energy – however this is still only potential energy and is not the performance that you actually want or get.
+The challenge as a leader is to firstly maximise the potential energy and then channel it so that it is most effectively released in service of the company’s Higher Purpose.

 There are also many things in an organisation that are energy sapping, just like friction in a gearbox.
-These come in many shapes and forms, for example – unaligned expectations, ineffective communications, and structures, process and systems that don’t (or don’t appear to) enable the company’s Why – all these are a drag on the potential energy.
-We call these things Interference (I).
-So a simple way of representing this is the Performance (Perf) you actually get, is the Potential energy (Pot) you have minus the Interference (I).
+For example – unaligned expectations, ineffective communications, structures and systems that don’t (or don’t appear to) enable the company’s Higher Purpose – all these are a drag on the potential energy.
+We call these things Interference.

-Great leaders understand they are the stewards of organisational energy in the corporate body and are experts in mobilising and focusing all of the Potential energy in service of the organisation’s Why.
-They recognise that people choosing to think, act and communicate from the Why is the source of highest energy.
-In addition, they recognise that they need to reduce the energy sapping Interference, any ‘noise’ that occurs as a result of the many sources that distracts the individual cells from what they want to be spending the vast proportion of their energy on.
+Great leaders understand they are the stewards of organisational energy in the corporate body and are experts in mobilising and focusing all of the Potential energy in service of the organisation’s Higher Purpose.
+They recognise that people choosing to think, act and communicate from their Higher Purpose is the source of highest energy.
+In addition, they need to reduce the energy sapping Interference, any ‘noise’ that occurs as a result of the many sources that distracts the individual from what they want to be spending the vast proportion of their energy on.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.